 E is for Ethnostep:

 I already know that this list will be made up of a lot of different [enter a nationality]steps but sometimes it is difficult to pinpoint exactly what nationality we are talking about.
 Sometimes it is also a mixture of a few so it is safe to say that generally speaking we can give E to Ethnostep.
 This genre is not only one of my favorites because of the amount of flavour that can be pumped into it, it is also a very nice blend of organic and electronic sounds.
 Most of the instruments that crossover into ethnostep like sitars, djembes, tablas, and harps would have not been used in the mix otherwise, so hats down to anyone who is successful in doing so and bridging this gap.
 The label Subbass have been doing a lot of work with their Ethnostep series to bring light to this fusion genre so check out those hyperlinks for more detail.
-Japan by Plasticman is another example however here is a track by Yokai from our previous compilation that brings that Oriental flavour to your step.
+Basscharma by Ethnicalvibes is a superb show of skill in this genre and has been a regular on our airways!

 F is for Folkstep: